poloxue/enblog/content/posts/2023-09-15-autostart-tmux-in-iterm2.md

 draft: false
 comment: true
 tags: ["iTerm2", "Tmux"]
+description: "This post will introduce three solutions about how to autostart Tmux when starting iTerm2."
 ---

+{{< youtube  >}}

-This post will introduce how to make iTerm2 start into Tmux mode by default.
+This post will introduce how to autostart Tmux when starting iTerm2.

 By default, every time you start iTerm2, you need to enter tmux attach to enter tmux mode.